-Feline Leukemia and Feline Immunodeficiency are two diseases caused by viruses that cats can be born with or can contract, via intimate contact with another infected cat, at any time after birth.
+Feline Leukemia and Feline Immunodeficiency are two diseases caused by viruses which cats can either be born with or can contract, via intimate contact with another infected cat, at any time after birth.
 Testing for feline leukemia virus is recommended, regardless of age, for any new cat in a household.
 Testing for feline immunodeficiency virus is recommended for all cats over six months of age when introduced into a household.
 Because both diseases can lay dormant for years before causing medical problems, testing for both viruses is commonly recommended in any sick cat, regardless of any previous testing.

-Knowing a cat’s feline leukemia and feline immunodeficiency virus status can help us make recommendations regarding health management for your cat.
+Knowing a cat’s feline leukemia and feline immunodeficiency virus status can help us to make recommendations regarding health management for your cat.
 Neither virus is curable.
 Both can cause various clinical signs, most commonly anemia or inability to fight off even simple infections due to compromise of the immune system.

 The vaccine for feline immunodeficiency virus is new.
 Vaccination can interfere with subsequent testing should the cat become ill.
 The Vaccine Is Not 100% Effective.
 As we gain more experience with this new product, vaccine recommendations may change, but, for now, we do not recommend routine vaccination against feline immunodeficiency virus.